 101 Ways to Get Your Wife to Submit…

 Thank you for stopping by the blog.
-You’ve probably gathered that I write mainly for women.
-Because many husbands are so blown away by the changes they see God work in their wife’s life, I give you this page as an answer to the many men who have written to me and asked, “What can I do?”
+You’ve probably gathered that most of the books have been mainly for women.
+Because many husbands are so blown away by the changes they see God work in their wife’s relationship with Christ, I give you this page as an answer to the many men who have written to me and asked, “What can I do?”
 Given that one of the ways men find my blog is by Googling, “how to make your wife submit,” I thought I’d put this page together for you.

 One last thing for husbands before the list… know that YOU and your opinions matter deeply to your wife.
 And the opinion that matters most to her is what you think of HER.
 She is wired differently than you – she needs (often deeply needs) daily affirmation and re-affirmation of her place in your heart.
 We know many men are fine with the “I love you” spoken to you on your wedding day, but women simply aren’t wired like that.
 We wonder, daily, whether you think we are fat, pretty, smart, competent, and whether you are still in love with us.
 Thirty years into our marriages, we STILL want to feel special to you.